jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 ```

 See this [wiki](https://github.com/carpenterlab/2016_bray_natprot/wiki/What-do-Cell-Painting-features-mean%3F) for sample Cell Painting images and the meaning of (CellProfiler-derived) Cell Painting features.

+Note: If you'd like to just browse the data, it's a lot easier [to do so using a storage browser](https://stackoverflow.com/a/72143198/1094109).

 ## Batch and Plate metadata
 There are six batches of data - `2020_11_04_CPJUMP1`, `2020_11_18_CPJUMP1_TimepointDay1`, `2020_11_19_TimepointDay4`, `2020_12_02_CPJUMP1_2WeeksTimePoint`, `2020_12_07_CPJUMP1_4WeeksTimePoint` and `2020_12_08_CPJUMP1_Bleaching`.